Silex/rocketjob/index.md

 ## Introduction

-Run work in the background, check on it's status and even get it's result when the job is finished.
+Run work in the background, check on its status and even get its result when the job is finished.

 ### Fire and forget job: